Go to End

 Single Player Story Driven

 Game - Locker system to store gear.
 Special items are unstoreable.
 A glowing green amulet makes one person super powerful and should be fought over.
-A magic sword will randomly jump from player to player, offering a powerful weapon for a short time.
 Tile based movement (and jumping), but mouse based aiming, even clicking to target.
-Permadeath if you die.
+Player killing transfers unspent experience.
+Spend experience points to raise skills and stats but they become more expensive until nearly impossible to raise.
+Dying causes you to loose a percentage of stats, making it devastating at high levels to encourage playing within a sweet spot.
 Model similar to Realm ofth Mad God, with pets, stat potions, fame (or something) and loot, mixed with tile based EotL.

 Type - Top Down: Action / RPG - Tiny pixel art tilemap look.